-- 1. What is affiliation? - 2.
-What do Fisher and Shapiro mean by structural connections and personal connections?
+- 1. What is "affiliation"? - 2.
+What do Roger Fisher and Daniel Shapiro mean by structural connections and personal connections?
 What is the difference between them? - 3.
-What tactics do Fisher and Shapiro recommend you try in order to find and build new structural connections with the other party during conflict resolution? - 4.
-What tactics do Fisher and Shapiro recommend you try in order to improve personal connections with the other party during conflict resolution?
-What do they recommend you try if you are worried that you cannot publicly show (to your constituents, i.e., the people that you are representing during the conflict) a personal connection with the other party? - 5.
-Putting all this together, why does building affiliation with the other party encourage wise agreement?
+What tactics do Fisher and Shapiro recommend you try in order to find and build new structural connections with the other party during negotiation and conflict resolution? - 4.
+What tactics do Fisher and Shapiro recommend you try in order to improve personal connections with the other party?
+Similarly, how does Shell recommend you build a working relationship and rapport? - 5.
+What do Fisher and Shapiro recommend you try if you are worried that you cannot publicly show (to your constituents, i.e., the people that you are representing during the conflict) a personal connection with the other party? - 6.
+Putting all this together, why does building affiliation with the other party tend to encourage wise agreement?